 In this guide, we will be taking a look at the reason why you are unable to turn on the Battery saver mode.
 And there is usually one simple reason why Windows 11 is stopping you from doing this.

-But just in case, we will list more than one method that you can do which will hopefully fix your laptop, so you can enable battery saver mode.
+But just in case, I will list more than one method that you can do which will hopefully fix your laptop, so you can enable battery saver mode.

 Why Use Battery Saver In Windows 11?